+QWANQWA in Amharic means language.
 Music has long had the beloved nickname “The Universal Language”.
-It is the world’s mother tongue, understood by all, and has the reputation of bridging socio-economic groups and joining the young and old.
+It is the world’s mother tongue, understood by all, and has the reputation of bridging socio-economic groups and joining the young and old, and the new band, QWANQWA, based in Addis Ababa, Ethiopia, is named for this concept.

-The new band, “Qwanqwa”, based in Addis Ababa, Ethiopia, is named for this concept, Qwanqwa being the Amharic word for language.
-The members vary in age and background, but have come together for a unique and powerful sound with an equally meaningful message.
-At its core, this band is instrumental, since they believe that to reach the widest audience, a single singer can limit the effect.
-However, the list of guests and collaborations is long, including both beloved and famous singers such as Fikraddis, Habte Michael, Amelmal Abate, as well as beloved Azmari singers Selamnesh Zemene, Ertibu Agengehu, and Etenesh Wassie.
-Not limited to only singers, Qwanqwa also has invited the virtuoso masinqo player Endris Hassen, the father of washint Johannes Aferwork, Dawit Frew, Ethiopia’s foremost clarinetist, and many other treasures of traditional instrumentalists.
+At its core, this band is instrumental, however, the list of guests and collaborations is long, including both beloved and famous singers such as Fikraddis, Habte Michael, Amelmal Abate, as well as Azmari singers Selamnesh Zemene, Ertibu Agengehu, and Etenesh Wassie.
+Qwanqwa also has invited the virtuoso masinqo player Endris Hassen, the father of washint Johannes Aferwork, Dawit Frew (Ethiopia’s foremost clarinetist).

-- Mesele Asmamaw, kirar, has been a composer and arranger in Ethiopia for over twenty years.
+- Mesele Asmamaw is Qwanqwa’s lead electric krar player.
+(Krar is a traditional harp, relative to the lyre).
+Mesele is known as a composer and arranger, active in Ethiopia for over twenty years.
 He has released many albums of his compositions as well as traveled extensively throughout Europe and Africa performing the traditional music of Ethiopia.
-Since the mid-2000s, Mesele has been a favorite guest of the extremely influential punk band “The EX”, has recorded several albums with the experimental Norwegian drummer Paal Nilssen-Love, and has toured and recorded with his experimental rock group Trio Kazanches.
+Since the mid-2000s, Mesele has been a favorite guest of the extremely influential punk and “The EX”, has recorded several albums with the experimental Norwegian drummer Paal Nilssen-Love, and has toured and recorded with his experimental rock group Trio Kazanches.
 He uses several interesting techniques in Qwanqwa, including a wah pedal, a distortion pedal, a coke bottle and a plastic tube!

-- Kaethe Hostetter, 5-string electric violin, has been playing Ethiopian music for six years.
-She is a founding member of the critically acclaimed Debo Band (signed to Sub Pop), the first Ethiopian band in the US to top many charts including iTunes and CMJ, and who has played many stages from Lincoln Center to Kennedy Center, from Chicago World Music Festival and GlobalFest to Bumbershoot and Bonarroo.
-Kaethe has relocated to Ethiopia to start a music school, although she still travels to US for musical engagements.
-Qwanqwa for her is an opportunity to explore the music of Ethiopia with creative, likeminded open musicians.
-Although she is well versed in the traditional music, she naturally brings her experience, love of world music, and inspiration to this group.
+- Kaethe Hostetter, 5-string electric violin, has been playing Ethiopian music for many years now.
+A founding member of the critically acclaimed Debo Band (signed to Sub Pop), the first Ethiopian band in the US to top many charts including iTunes and CMJ, and who has played many stages from Lincoln Center to Kennedy Center, from Chicago World Music Festival and GlobalFest to Bumbershoot and Bonarroo.
+She also has had an active performing life in the experimental scene, including tours with Fred Frith, Butch Morris and Jim Hobbs.